dcl-2017-04/curriculum/docs/README.md

 ## Functions and iteration <small>(Week 4)</small>

 R is a programming language, and mastering the basics of programming will give you powerful tools for automating your work.
-This week, you'll learn some alternatives to copy and paste.
+We've touched on basic functions already, but this week, we'll focus on them, learning important skills for automating your workflow.

 ## Date/times and relational data <small>(Week 5)</small>